aama/webappy/README.md

 the paradigm 'name'.

     2.3 `pdgmDict-lexemes.py [LANG]`:
-The lexemes associated with paradigms in the `LANG-pdgms.json` (and corresponding `LANG-pdgms.ttl`) files are identified by a `lexemeID` which could in principal be any arbitrary alphanumeric symbol sequence, but which in practice and for memnonic convenience are lower-ascii approximations of the lexeme's lemma.
+The lexemes associated with paradigms in the `LANG-pdgms.json` (and corresponding `LANG-pdgms.ttl`) files are identified by a `lexemeID` which could in principle be any arbitrary alphanumeric symbol sequence, but which in practice and for memnonic convenience are lower-ascii approximations of the lexeme's lemma.
 This script, in conjunction with `pdgmDict-lexCheck.py` and `pdgmDict-lexRev.py`, generates a `lexemes` section consisting of   dummy lexeme  entries (e.g., `lemma = '[x]', gloss = '[y]'`) for every lexemeID.
 This 'lexemes' section must be subsequently filled out by hand (or in an ideal case be linked programmatically with a digital lexicon of the language in question).

     2.4 `pdgmDict-json2ttl.py [LANG]`:
 After all the foregoing file modifications, this script transforms, section